-Full Coverage: SpaceShipOne lands at the National Air and Space Museum|
+SpaceShipOne lands at Smithsonian's Air and Space Museum|

 Click on thumbnails to enlarge

 The spacecraft, 28 feet in length with a 27-foot wingspan, went on display today suspended from the ceiling of the museum's Milestones of Flight gallery, home to many of the "firsts" of flight.
-It hangs between Charles Lindbergh's trans-Atlantic Spirit of St. Louis and Chuck Yeager's Bell X-1, with which he broke the sound barrier.
+It hangs between Charles Lindbergh's trans-Atlantic "Spirit of St. Louis" and Chuck Yeager's Bell X-1, with which he broke the sound barrier.

-"It is my hope that SpaceShipOne's new home will enable the millions of National Air and Space museum visitors to view, learn about, be inspired and actively contribute to the next generation of space exploration initiatives," said Allen in a statement released by the museum.
+"It is my hope that SpaceShipOne's new home will enable the millions of National Air and Space museum visitors to view, learn about, be inspired, and actively contribute to the next generation of space exploration initiatives," said Allen in a statement released by the museum.

-In the fall of the same year, SpaceShipOne again flew above 62 miles during two flights separated by only two weeks, capturing the $10 million Ansari X Prize.
-The project's team was honored with the 2004 Collier Trophy, awarded by the National Aeronautic Association for the "greatest achievement in aeronautics or astronautics in America."
-Allen, Rutan and their team were also awarded the National Air and Space Museum Trophy for Current Achievement.
+In the fall that same year, SpaceShipOne flew above 62 miles during two flights separated by two weeks, capturing the $10 million Ansari X Prize.
+The SpaceShipOne team was honored with the 2004 Collier Trophy, awarded by the National Aeronautic Association (NAA) for the "greatest achievement in aeronautics or astronautics in America."
+Allen, Rutan and the team were also awarded the National Air and Space Museum Trophy for Current Achievement.

-"SpaceShipOne represents the next step in traveling beyond our planet," museum director Gen. J.R.
+"The SpaceShipOne represents the next step in traveling beyond our planet," museum director General J.R.
 "Jack" Dailey said.
-"Hanging in the Milestones gallery, it will inspire the next generations eager to experience a new accessibility to space.
+"Hanging in the 'Milestones [of Flight]' gallery, it'll inspire the next generations eager to experience a new accessibility to space.
 We are fortunate to add this most significant craft to the world's premier flight collection."

-With the installation of SpaceShipOne, the museum is introducing a new style of kiosk in the Milestones gallery, allowing visitors to view video footage of the vehicle in flight, explore its historical context, hear from its sponsor, designer and pilots, and study its cockpit via seamless 360-degree, high-resolution photography.
-The kiosks will also feature still photos and concise labels describing the artifact's accomplishments, design features and the team of people behind it.
+With the addition of SpaceShipOne, the National Air and Space Museum is introducing a new style of kiosk in the Milestones gallery, allowing visitors to view video footage of the vehicle in flight, explore its historical context, hear from its sponsor, designer and pilots and study its cockpit via 360-degree high-resolution photography.
+The kiosks will also feature still photos and concise labels describing the artifact's accomplishments, design features and team of people behind it.